klangner/github-analysis/README.md

 Packages
 ========

-- com.matrobot.gha.archive - Contain code to parse githubarchiveorg files and create intermediate csv and json files which can be processed by other packages or external programs like [weka](http://www.cs.waikato.ac.nz/~ml/weka/).
+- com.matrobot.gha.archive - Contain code to parse githubarchive.org files and create
+intermediate csv and json files which can be processed by other packages or external programs like [weka](http://www.cs.waikato.ac.nz/~ml/weka/).